North Carolina Appellate Practice Blog

 There’s No Appeal Without the Right to Appeal

-In its opinions issued on February 21, 2023, the NC Court of Appeals focused on how appellants must preserve their right to appeal issues if they want access to the appellate courts.
-Continue Reading…More
+In our blog post discussing the Court of Appeals opinions issued February 7, 2023, we addressed two cases explaining how trial courts must have subject matter jurisdiction in order for a plaintiff to access the court.
+In its opinions issued February 21, 2023, the Court of Appeals expanded on this theme, focusing this time on how appellants must preserve their right to appeal issues if they want access to the appellate courts.
+In Guerra v.
+Harbor Freight Tools, No. COA22-351,…More

 Home Cooking?
 It Depends on Where “Home” Is